AlexNikolov2/AlexNikolov2/README.md

 * Participated in HackAUBG 5.0 ✨
 * Participated in XV National IT Competition in Blagoevgrad (2023) ✨
 * 3rd place at XII National IT Competition in Devin (2023) 🥉
+* Softuni Fest 2023 winner with team Килия 307 🥇

 ## Wants to be a Front-End Developer ✨